 Interests, Volunteer, Investment

 I'm lucky to be able to incorporate many of my outside interests into my work, including Illustration, adventuring/travel, fine art, engaging kids & families, non-profits and other civic-minded work.
 I've proudly invested in Verde Camp, Stag Provisions, Fleet Coffee, Blue Avocado, and Earthly.

 Quick Timeline (more updates soon)

 Graduated The University of Texas in Austin, and began designing posters and other marketing material at the Performing Arts Center.
 A year later I started my own illustration and design.
 During this time, I did some freelance for Virtual Studios which later became Frog Austin.
 Some of the work I did was drawing icons for a small, no-name company in Sunnyvale, California called Yahoo!

-From there, I opened BASE Fine Art Gallery which operated full-time for almost four years, and then transitioned to artist studios for another three.
-We had THE BEST OPENINGS, and a few notable artists have gone on to do some amazing work.
-I'll do a full list someday.
+From there, I opened Base Fine Art Gallery which operated full-time for almost four years, and then transitioned to artist studios for another three.
+We had amazing artists every step of the way, some of who have gone on to incredible success.

 During this time in San Francisco we projects movies outside in a field overlooking downtown San Francisco that we called the Potrero Walk-Ins.
 Every week or so for about 5 years we would get up to 100 intrepid movie watchers.
 People donated popcorn and candy, and somewhat illegally obtained copies of movies were part of it's success.
 Huge thanks to everyone that helped make that project SO MUCH FUN.

 But alas, in late 2004 it was time to move back to Austin and raise a family.
 Design consulting and art-making continued, as well as the rise of Verde Camp.
 I started a wonderful little tech venture with some friends named Dipity, an online tool allowing people to explore timelines in new ways.